Keyboard shortcuts

 File visibility

-An ip's manifest allows for users to set an exclude field, which can store a list of user-defined file patterns for Orbit to ignore during file discovery.
+A project's manifest allows for users to set an exclude field, which can store a list of user-defined file patterns for Orbit to ignore during file discovery.

 Resolving errors

 Orbit prevents duplicate primary design units from being identified within certain situations.
-For example, duplicate design unit names are not allowed within the same ip because Orbit cannot resolve ambiguity in which unit is used where.
+For example, duplicate design unit names are not allowed within the same project because Orbit cannot resolve ambiguity in which unit is used where.

 An error may look like the following: